The prevention of money laundering and combating the financing of terrorism

 These steps require the operator to:

-- identify the money laundering and terrorist financing risks that are relevant to the operator
+- identify the money laundering, terrorist financing and proliferation financing risks that are relevant to the operator

 - design and implement appropriate policies, procedures and controls to manage and mitigate the identified and assessed risks